-If we reflect back a decade, there was no practical check of mobile verification across the country.
-Thousands of mobile devices were brought in and out of the country without proper verification and online database.
-While this might be valid, Pakistan Telecommunication Authority (PTA) stepped right into the matter and implemented new policies to ensure legalization of mobile devices.
-Moreover, thousands of mobile devices and network numbers were used in illegal activities and operations across the country.
-In the light of these issues, it was more than necessary to put all the mobile device records in an online database.
+If you are looking for a PTA IMEI check, we are sure you have purchased a phone from a foreign land.
+If we reflect on a decade, there was no practical check of mobile verification across the country.
+Thousands of mobile devices were brought in and out of the country without proper proof and an online database.
+While this might be valid, Pakistan Telecommunication Authority (PTA) stepped right into the matter and implemented new policies to ensure the legalization of mobile devices.
+Moreover, thousands of mobile devices and Telecom network numbers were used in illegal activities and operations across the country.
+In light of these issues, putting all the mobile device records in an online database was more than necessary.

-It is very easy to check and register your mobile phone with PTA now.
+It is straightforward to check and register your mobile phone with PTA now.
 All you have to do is to download the PTA app and submit information related to the phone.
-Once its done, they will issue a challan number which could easily be paid online through mobile banking.
+Once done, they will issue a challan number which could quickly be paid online through mobile banking.
 Once the last step is completed, your phone will be registered.

-If your phone is not registered with PTA, click here to read our guide on how to register your mobile with PTA.
+If your phone is not registered with PTA, click here to read our guide on writing your mobile with PTA.